apache/cassandra-java-driver/upgrade_guide/README.md

     Also, note that `AbstractSession#prepareAsync(Statement)` does not
     call `AbstractSession#prepareAsync(String)` anymore, they now both
-    delegate to a private method.
+    delegate to a protected method.

     This breaks binary compatibility for these two classes; if you have custom implementations, you will have to adapt them accordingly.